quantmind/giotto/giottojs/api/drawing.md

 title: Drawing API
 order: 99

-Drawings are created within a [paper](/api/paper) object and are responsible for creating the objects that we perceive on the paper.
+Drawings are associated with a [paper] object and are responsible for creating the objects that we perceive on the paper.
 A drawing is composed of four components: